The $100 Billion Opportunity Behind Psilocybin Mushrooms

 In the 20th century, doctors used electroconvulsive therapy and lobotomies to treat depression.

-These helped millions of patients and created billions of dollars in revenue for companies.
+These have helped millions of patients and have created billions of dollars in revenue for companies.

 But we’re still facing a crisis.